Texas Heartbeat Act: Whole Woman's Health v. Jackson

-The Fifth Circuit issued a second order on September 10, 2021, ruling that the state judges, clerks, and other officials were not proper defendants, while the case against the private individual remained and was to be evaluated by the Circuit court at a later date.
-Again, the plaintiffs filed a petition for a pre-judgment writ of certiorari at the Supreme Court based on the Fifth Circuit's order, again seeking an injunction on the enforcement of SB 8.
-The Supreme Court, in its related actions to United States v.
-Texas, denied the plaintiff's motions in WWH v.
-Jackson, but certified the petition for the case, and scheduled its oral arguments alongside United States v.
-Texas for November 1, 2021.
+The Fifth Circuit issued a second order on September 10, 2021, ruling that the state judges, clerks, and other officials were not proper defendants, while the case against the private individual remained pending.
+The plaintiffs again asked the Supreme Court to review the case on an expedited basis, and the Court agreed to hear it alongside United States v.
+Texas, with oral argument on November 1, 2021.

-The Supreme Court issued its decision on December 10, 2021, and dismissed the claims that Texas abortion providers had brought against a state-court judge, a court clerk, the state's attorney general, and a private citizen.
-The Court allowed the abortion providers' claims against state licensing officials to proceed beyond the motion-to-dismiss stage, and remanded the case back to the Fifth Circuit.
-On remand, the Fifth Circuit asked the Supreme Court of Texas to resolve whether SB 8 allowed state licensing officials to enforce the law, and certified the case proceed to the state supreme court.
-In March, 2022, the Supreme Court of Texas unanimously ruled that SB 8 explicitly forbids state licensing officials to enforce the law, ending the abortion providers' federal pre-enforcement challenge to SB 8.
-The state supreme court's ruling, along with the U.S. Supreme Court's ruling in Whole Woman's Health v.
-Jackson, leaves abortion providers without any possible defendants to sue in a federal pre-enforcement lawsuit challenging the constitutionality of SB 8, because there are no state officials charged with enforcing the law.
+The Supreme Court issued its decision on December 10, 2021, dismissing the claims that Texas abortion providers had brought against a state-court judge, a court clerk, the state's attorney general, and a private citizen.
+The Court allowed the abortion providers' claims against state licensing officials to proceed beyond the motion-to-dismiss stage and sent the case back to the Fifth Circuit.
+On remand, the Fifth Circuit asked the Supreme Court of Texas to decide, as a matter of Texas law, whether SB 8 allowed state licensing officials to enforce it.
+In March 2022, the Supreme Court of Texas unanimously ruled that SB 8 does not allow state licensing officials to enforce the law, ending the abortion providers' federal pre-enforcement challenge to SB 8 for good.
+The Texas Attorney General's office celebrated the decision, saying it confirmed that SB 8 "can only be enforced by private parties bringing private civil enforcement actions."
+Three months later, Dobbs made the entire episode of trying to enjoin SB 8 before it could be enforced a moot point, since there was no longer a federal constitutional abortion right for SB 8 to conflict with.